dylanesque/Cheatsheets/react.md

 `React.useEffect(() => { something}, []);`

--useEffect is the hook used for impure actions, typically being used where lifecycle methods would have been called in older versions of React.
+- `useEffect` is the hook used for impure actions, typically being used where lifecycle methods would have been called in older versions of React.
 The empty array shown in the example is an optional second argument.
 If it's called with an empty array, it will only run on mount and unmount.
 More frequently, it's filled with dependencies such as state to tell useEffect whether or not to re-render based on the dependencies included in the array having been changed.

 - Think of side-effects or impure actions in React as not just potentially mutable operations, but data that